 ANZNZ is a New Zealand bank headquartered in the city of Auckland.
-The bank is a fully owned subsidiary of ANZ, making up 16% of the parent's total assets and 27% of net income at 31 March 2023.
+The bank is a fully owned subsidiary of ANZ, making up 16% of the parent's total assets and 29% of net income at 30 September 2023.

 Together with its subsidiaries and associate companies, ANZNZ offers a range of banking and financial services.
 The bank caters for all customer segments, including retail, business banking, rural, corporate and institutional customers.
-As of 31 March 2023, ANZNZ was New Zealand's largest bank by reported total assets of NZD189 billion.
+As of 30 September 2023, ANZNZ was New Zealand's largest bank by total assets of NZD194 billion.